 May 12, 2011 | Community News

-Planning permission for a new renewable energy generation project on Teesside, encompassing a wind farm of four turbines has today been granted after The Department for Communities and Local Government (DCLG) decided the scheme did not need further review.
+Planning permission for a new renewable energy generation project on Teesside, encompassing a wind farm of four turbines has today been granted after The Department for Communities and Local Government (CLG) decided the scheme did not need further review.

 Banks Renewables, part of the County Durham-based Banks Group, put forward the proposal for the Lambs Hill scheme, which will be located west of the village of Stillington, to the north west of Stockton and around three miles east of the A1(M).